 -

-Internships range from 12-24 weeks long and are designed to give young people hands-on training in various creative fields
+Internships are typically 6 months long and are designed to give young people hands-on training in various creative fields

 -